See What Visitors Do, Not What You Assumed

 Prioritize Your Highest-Impact Pages

-Identify the five to ten pages that most directly influence revenue or lead generation — product pages, pricing pages, landing pages for paid campaigns, and your primary conversion funnels.
-Install the heatmap script on these pages first.
+Identify five to ten key pages that directly drive revenue or lead generation, such as product pages, pricing pages, landing pages for paid campaigns, and primary conversion funnels, and install the heatmap script on them first.

 Step 2